 The stories mentioned in these Puranas have also been imported into folktales.
 One of the tales is that Shivaji slept here for an era.
 Whatever area his body touched turned to gold.

-Since that time Bijayapur has been in the form as we see today.
+Since that time Bijayapur has been in the form we see today.
 The clay and the stones are reddish in Bijayapur due to the fire of this Yagya.
-There is another saying in it again – the Pandavas were in secret, and they found the clue of this golden mountain.
+Another is saying in it again – the Pandavas were in secret, and they found the clue to this golden mountain.

 In this holy land, they want to perform the Yagya.
 But since gold cannot be rested by feet.
 So bhimsen brought clay from Sankhuwasabha and pour on top of it.
 Then he built an altar there and performed the Yagya.
 After the sacrifice was made, they eradicated the altar and established the Shivalinga from above.

 From that point on, the area was called Vedipur.
 The Shivilang that they founded was called Pandeshwar and eventually became Pindeshwar.
 Both these stories confirm that the land of Rudrakshyaranya was made of gold.

 And that the soil was brought from Sankhuwasabha to the northwest, to retrieve it.
 Though the story is not mentioned in Mahabharata so the story itself originated from the place only.